Avrilai/Phrase-Fight/README.md

 # Phrase-Fight
-game i contributed to for code day sf 2016

-i just wrote the animation html/javascript code uses processing.js library
+Animation code for game made on Code Day San Francisco 2016 Uses HTML/JavaScript and Processing.js library.

-plays through series of images like GIF format; graphical component of game
+Plays through series of images like in GIF format; graphical component of game